waku-org/pm/draft-roadmap/improve_devex_api_twn_metrics_docs.md

 - F5.
 Returns health and connectivity information using proven heuristics.
 - U1.
 When setting up a Waku node, no need to specify what protocols to mount, only an operational mode (edge or relay).
 - U2.
 Disconnection detection and recovery, and other peer management matters are automatically handled.
 - U3.
-Developers do not need to specificy the protocols used to send and receive messages; it is deduced from the mode of operation.
+Developers do not need to specify the protocols used to send and receive messages; it is deduced from the mode of operation.
+- U4.
+Developers pass and receive data to the API in types native to the wrapping language.
 - R1.
 Sends a message using peer-to-peer reliability (service node redundancy, optional store confirmation)
 - R2.
 Receives messages using peer-to-peer reliability (service node redundancy, periodic store query, periodic filter ping)